"Let's go topside and see what kind of trouble we can get into."

 Took a Level in Jerkass: In both cases it's actually justified.
-The first time, Jak spent 2 years getting tortured and getting injected with Dark Eco which takes a toll on his personality.
+The first time, Jak spent two years getting tortured and getting injected with Dark Eco which takes a toll on his personality.
 The second time, he's exiled by the very city he previously saved.
 Both times he eventually mellows out.

-Younger Than They Look - Many a fan was under the impression that he was in his early twenties in the second game, until the official stats in Jak X revealed he was only 17 then.
+Younger than They Look: Many a fan was under the impression that he was in his early twenties in the second game, until the official stats in Jak X revealed he was only 17 then.
 His bio on the official Jak X site states that "Jak from Jak 3 is a seasoned hero, with etched lines on his face that show the many challenges he's overcome."
 About the 19-year-old Jak from Jak X it's said that "his once youthful face now shows the wear and tear of a hero."

 "Nobody hurts MY best friend and lives to brag about it."